 Post-surgical Considerations and Recovery

 Drs.
-McIntyre, Whiting, and Rockey use very gentle techniques.
+McIntyre, Whiting, Rockey, and Ash use very gentle techniques.
 Therefore, you should enjoy a quick recovery with minimal discomfort.
 Nevertheless, you will typically experience some sensitivity immediately after surgery.
 Mild anti-inflammatories and ice packs can help to control this discomfort.
 You should also avoid spicy foods, as well as foods with small pieces, such as nuts and seeds.

 Any discomfort should fade within a few days, but it will take four to six months for your jaw to fully heal from implant surgery.
 As you recover, the implants will integrate with your jaw, becoming permanently fixed in your mouth.
 Unless you receive a zirconia implant-supported bridge, we will typically provide a temporary restoration to repair your smile and improve your dental function.
-When your jaw has completely healed, Dr. McIntyre, Dr. Whiting, or Dr. Rockey will attach abutment pieces to each of the implants.
+When your jaw has completely healed, Dr. McIntyre, Dr. Whiting, Dr. Rockey, or Dr. Ash will attach abutment pieces to each of the implants.
 Then he can affix permanent, custom-made restorations, such as an implant-supported denture or bridge.